binary-banter/binary-banter.github.io/content/game-of-life.md

 OpenCL makes a distinction between the <emph>host</emph> (CPU) and <emph>device</emph> (usually GPU).

 There are some key differences when comparing writing code for a CPU versus writing OpenCL code.
 In particular, the memory of the device is usually separate from that of the host, which means explicit calls need to be made to move data back and forth.

+The device has many <emph>work-items</emph> (equivalent to threads on the CPU), each of which can execute code.
+These are grouped into <emph>work-groups</emph>, allowing the work-items inside the group to communicate.
+One of the ways work-items can communicate is via shared memory, which is memory that is only accessible by work-items in the same work-group.
+This is in contrast to global memory which is slower but accessible by all work-items.

-Furthermore, kernels (i.e. programs) need to be compiled and loaded into the device which are then all ran in parallel.
+Furthermore, <emph>kernels</emph> (i.e. programs on the device) need to be compiled and loaded into the device which are then all ran in parallel.
+During compilation the work-group size and <emph>global work size</emph> (the total number of work-items) needs to be specified.

 Our first implementation was quite straightforward - a kernel that simulates a column for a single step with the same logic used on the CPU.
 During the step the kernel will load its neighbouring columns from *global* memory.